 For your "Upper End" settings, you can either turn wrapping on or off.

 If wrapping is on or set to "yes", when an order's weight is above the last set option, the system will calculate the shipping rate by adding the existing options together to find the cheapest solution.
 Using the example above, if an order had a total weight of 20 pounds, the system would add the 15 pounds = $30 and 5 pounds = $15 options to calculate a 20 pounds = $45 option.
 If an order had a total weight of 25 pounds, the system would add the 15 pounds = $30 and 10 pounds = $25 option to calculate a 25 pounds = $55 option.

 If you have wrapping off or set to "no", you can specify a charge to add to orders that go above your final weight option based on a per pound basis.
-For example, you can state that for every additional 5 pounds, $5 will be added to the shipping charge.
-Using the example above, a 20 pound order would cost $35, and a 25 pound order would cost $40.
+For example, you can state that for every additional 5 pounds, $5 will be added to the shipping charge (see example below).

 By Bottle Quantity

-Note: This is a workaround solution only.
+Note: This is a workaround solution only and not recommended.
 Do not use this setup if you are using any integration that requires the actual product weight (i.e Shippo).

 Setting up shipping rates by bottle quantity is similar to setting up rates by weight.
-The only difference is, you must make sure to set all products to a weight of 1 in the product page.
-Then every "pound" in the shipping rate will correlate to a single bottle.
+The only difference is, you must make sure to set all products to a weight of 1 during your product setup.
+This way, every "pound" in the shipping rate will correlate to a single bottle.
 Your pricing for "5 pounds" will effectively be your pricing for 5 bottles.